 Anatomic dead space is the volume of air that is inhaled that does not participate in gas exchange.
 This volume includes the volume of air in the mouth and throat, as well as the volume of air in the bronchi and bronchioles.

-Alveolar dead space is the volume of air in the lungs that is not participating in gas exchange.
+Alveolar dead space is the volume of air in the lungs that does not participate in gas exchange.
 This volume includes the volume of air in the alveoli that are not perfused with blood, as well as the volume of air in the alveoli that are perfused but not ventilated.

 An alveolar shunt is a condition in which blood bypasses the alveoli and does not participate in gas exchange.
 This can occur if there is a hole in the heart or if the lungs are not functioning properly.